 Even the late Diana, Princess of Wales, was touched by the passion of the song, as it was rumored it made her cry.
 Lady in Red is a story of true love.

-When it comes to songs everyone knows, “Hello” by Adelle certainly tops the list.
+When it comes to songs everyone knows, “Hello” by Adele certainly tops the list.
 It’s been used in more paradoxes and shows than one could count.
-While the song seems to be about love gone wrong, it’s actually written about Adelle’s vulnerabilities and fears.
+While the song seems to be about love gone wrong, it’s actually written about Adele’s vulnerabilities and fears.

 People commonly think Adelle lives in America, but England is her home.
 She talks of the insecurities she feels when she’s away from her country, hence the words “Hello from the other side.”

 Currently, the album has sold more than 140 thousand copies, and it’s been number one on the pop charts in 37 countries.